1963 October 1st Paige Young marries Mark Frederick Segal in Las Vegas, per nearly impossible to read ledger records from Las Vegas. ancestry.com

 Paige’s new husband Mark F. Segal, born in 1942, is the son of WW2 veteran Harold Segal and his wife.
-At one time at least, they resided in Sherman Oaks at 4518 Vista Del Monte.
+They resided in Sherman Oaks at 4518 Vista Del Monte, at one time.
 Mark was a marine private who took combat training in 1961 at Camp Pendleton.

-Segal was a car dealer at “Sea-Gull Motors,” a business started by his father according to ads in the late 1950s.
+Segal was also a car dealer at “Sea-Gull Motors,” a business started by his father according to newspaper ads in the late 1950s and Segal friend Rex Ramsey.
 Sea-Gull Motors moves locations several times in the Sherman Oaks/Van Nuys area in the 1960s, including 7211 Balboa Avenue, 4425 Van Nuys Blvd. and 6738 Sepulveda Blvd.

-1963-1964 Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “south of Ventura Blvd.”
+1963-1964 Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “South of Ventura.“

 Paige continues to board her horse Hamish at Sepulveda Stables.
-The Crisp Canyon address is close to the neighborhood where Diana Cotterell lived and attended elementary and junior high school.
+A young friend at the stables emailed this information and wrote me about Paige’s connection to home on Crisp Canyon.
+It’s very close to the neighborhood where Diana Cotterell lived and attended elementary and junior high school.

-A friend of Paige’s from Sepulveda Stables told me a story that when she was 12 years old, Paige (19/20 years old), drove her to the house on Crisp Canyon Rd. to hang out and drink lemonade.
+This same young friend of Paige’s from Sepulveda Stables told me that when she was 12 years old, Paige (19/20 years old), drove her to the house on Crisp Canyon Rd. to hang out and drink lemonade.

-1964 on August 28, 11 months after her Las Vegas marriage, Paige and her attorney file for divorce from Mark F. Segal.
+August 28, 11 months after her Las Vegas marriage, Paige and her attorney file for divorce from Mark F. Segal.
 Paige is represented by rising Beverly Hills attorney Marvin M. Mitchelson.

-Below are just a few of the numerous divorce documents I obtained from a records department in Downtown LA.
+Below are just a few of the dozens of divorce documents I obtained from a records department in Downtown LA.

-The filing states that Mark threatened Paige and her animals with bodily harm “on numerous occasions,” and on August 17, 1964, “brandished a knife in her presence.” and “Plaintiff’s profession is that of an artist and painter and on or about June 15, 1964, defendant maliciously and with intent to destroy plaintiff’s artwork drove nails through plaintiff’s prized paintings and further did mischievous damage by driving nails through plaintiff’s personal belongings including an expensive fur stole.”
+The filing below states that Mark threatened Paige and her animals with bodily harm “on numerous occasions,” and on August 17, 1964, “brandished a knife in her presence,” and “Plaintiff’s profession is that of an artist and painter and on or about June 15, 1964, defendant maliciously and with intent to destroy plaintiff’s artwork drove nails through plaintiff’s prized paintings and further did mischievous damage by driving nails through plaintiff’s personal belongings including an expensive fur stole.”

-Paige is granted the temporary restraining order.
+Paige requests and is granted a temporary restraining order from the court.

 Mark quickly countersues and denies all of Paige’s claims of abuse.
 He claims that she is the one who caused him mental anguish and suffering.